 Low spin generates consistent ball flight and shot shape on each shot.

-A sleek black and silver finish adds visual appeal while remaining affordable including a high-quality grip installed before delivery.
+A sleek black and silver finish adds visual appeal combined with a high-quality grip installed before delivery.

 Project X New HZRDUS Yellow

-Project X New HZRDUS Yellow is ideal for high swing speed shaft available in a variety of adapters for maximum versatility.
-It offers amazing strength throughout the swing with low flex for a stable feel and dependable distance.
+Project X New HZRDUS Yellow is ideal for high swing speeds and is available in various adapters for maximum versatility.
+It offers amazing strength throughout the swing with low flex for shaft stability and dependable distance.
 It comes standard with a quality Golf Pride grip at delivery.

 Project X Hzrdus T800 Green